Image: Daxiao Productions / stock.adobe.com

 One of those three insurers – QualChoice – offers plans under two separate entities: QC Life and Health (QualChoice Life) and QCA Health Plan (QualChoice).
 But as of 2020, Centene owns QualChoice.
 Centene also owns Ambetter, which is one of the other insurers that offers coverage in the Arkansas exchange.

-And HMO Partners (Health Advantage), which is new to the marketplace for 2021, is an affiliate of Arkansas Blue Cross and Blue Shield.
+And HMO Partners (Health Advantage), which was new to the marketplace as of 2021, is an affiliate of Arkansas Blue Cross and Blue Shield.
 So although there are technically plans available from US Able and HMO Partners, they’re both Arkansas Blue Cross and Blue Shield affiliates.
 And QualChoice plans are now also Ambetter plans.
-Essentially, there are plans available statewide in the Arkansas exchange from just two entirely separate entities: Centene/Ambetter and Blue Cross Blue Shield of Arkansas, but that will grow to three in 2022, with Oscar’s participation in the marketplace.
+Essentially, there are plans available in the Arkansas exchange from just three entirely separate entities: Centene/Ambetter, Blue Cross Blue Shield of Arkansas, and Oscar.